cdupont/CorentinDupont-WebPage/blog/posts/Programming/2016-12-14-Haskell-structure.md

 I use a [StateT monad transformer](https://hackage.haskell.org/package/mtl-2.2.1/docs/Control-Monad-State-Lazy.html) to express the type of my function: `StateT Settings IO Bool`.
 The `Settings` is the data structure containing the state.
 Using `IO` as a monad allows you to perform additional IO operations with `liftIO`.
-If you don't needd IO in you operations, use simply `State Settings Bool`.
+If you don't need IO in you operations, use simply `State Settings Bool`.
 The `Bool` is the return type, in case your function needed to return something.
 To access/update the state, use [Lenses](https://github.com/ekmett/lens/wiki/Operators).
 Lenses allows you to access you data structure in a [very handy way](http://www.haskellforall.com/2013/05/program-imperatively-using-haskell.html).